BriceShatzer/blog/_drafts/2020-06-11-job-search.md

     - virtual on-site

 **What Happened?:**
-After failing to fully complete either of the 2 HackerRank, I was surprised when the recruiter
+After failing to fully complete either of the 2 HackerRank, I was surprised when the recruiter called back.

 I spent an inordinate amount of time talking negatively about React to the

 The the week prior had been occupied with prepping for and subsequently failing the Amazon on-site.
-The due date for the Microsoft coding assignment I had been assigned was that following Monday, so I had spent the weekend

-I had been up all night p
+The due date for the Microsoft coding assignment I had been assigned was that following Monday, so I had spent the weekend working on that and had been up all night finishing that.
-I also talked

 ## Amazon / AWS Partner team
-**Who?:** [They](https://www.glassdoor.com/) allow current/former employees to rate & review employers, while also assisting companies in recruiting & hiring.
+**Who?:**
 **Job:** Front End Engineer II
 **Source:** [Hired](https://hired.com/x/4g305)
 **Process:**